QubitPi/hashistack/docs/docs/6-webservice.md

 :::tip

-Yes, we DO NOT support Spring, never ever
+- Yes, we DO NOT support Spring, never ever
+- EBS volumes during build time will [automatically be removed][HashiCorp Packer delete_on_termination]

 :::